medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 |`custom_contact_columns`| The columns to be selected, as a SQL string to be inserted into the SELECT clause, using `couchdb.doc` |
 |`custom_indexes`| Any additional indexes for the above columns, as a dbt index list |

-This example show how this macro can be used to build a household model which has some custom columns a foreign key to its parent, a community health area.
+This example shows how this macro can be used to build a household model which has some custom columns, a foreign key to its parent, and a community health area.

 ```sql
 {% set custom_fields %}